 The Guest Of Honour’s Bedroom

 From the main bedroom, we are directed to another wing of the castle to visit the guest of Honour’s bedroom.
 This is also known as the Emperor’s bedroom –in allusion to Napoleon III who was meant to come to put the last stone in the building.
 The room is decorated with unique items of furniture, in black stained wood, made to measure to fit the rounded walls.

 The next stop is the main Lounge on the South tower.
 The walls here are painted in blue and gold gothic script where we can see the monograms A(for Antoine) and V(for Virginie, Abbadia’s wife).

 The fireplace is the main element of the décor in this room.
 Although we also are made to notice that the furniture in the room is of invaluable value.
 Above the fireplace, we see Antoine d’Abbadie’s coat of arms with his personal motto “ To be rather than to pretend to be” boxed and emblazoned on a decor symbolizing the pilgrimage to Compostella.
 On the mantelpiece, we read a Latin quote “Life is but smoke”.
 Attached to the main hall there is a small boudoir or smoking room decorated in Arabic style.

 Chapel Of Abbadia Castle

 We come to the end of our guided visit.
 On the Est wing, we find the chapel which was large enough to hold a small crowd of local farmers in the estate and its surroundings.
-The décor has a certain oriental style.
-The chapel is made in a “trompe l’oeil” style to made it look bigger and heavier than what it really is.
+The chapel is made in a “trompe l’oeil” style to make it look bigger and heavier than what it really is.

 Here we see again the exquisite stained-glass windows that are used all over the castle to create a medieval feel.